 INFO file#/etc/motd stable ensure=present runtime=0s provider=posix

-Manifests on Web Servers
+Manifests on web servers

 Store gzipped tar archives on a web server and apply them directly: